-- (1) Please ensure you meet with the ASSA Staff in Charge of each Unit you will work at to get oriented at the start of placement (listed below). - (2) Any concerns with regards to that unit, you should bring up with the ASSA staff in charge (see list below). - (3) If you feel concerns are not being adequately address in any of the depts, you should contact Ram. - (4) Any concerns with regards to student performance (if you are supervisor) or supervisors (if you are a student), please try to address directly with student and/or supervisor and inform Ram.
-If not adequately address, you should contact Chamila and Dinesh Krishna and the university field work coordinator. - (5) Any concerns regarding overall clinical placement experience, you should contact Ram. - (6) If you feel your concerns are not being address by Ram, you should contact Chamila and Dinesh Krishna.
+- (1) Please ensure you meet with the ASSA Staff in Charge of each Unit you will work at to get oriented at the start of placement (listed below). - (2) Any concerns with regards to that unit, you should bring up with the ASSA staff in charge (see list below). - (3) If you feel concerns are not being adequately addressed in any of the department, you should contact Ram. - (4) Any concerns with regards to student performance (if you are supervisor) or supervisors (if you are a student), please try to address directly with student and/or supervisor and inform Ram.
+If not adequately addressed, you should contact Chamila and Dinesh Krishna and/or the university field work coordinator. - (5) Any concerns regarding overall clinical placement experience, you should contact Ram.